-But I cant imagine how normal New Yorkers endured the filming of William Friedkin’s Oscar-winning crime caper The French Connection.
-Almost the entire film was shot in New York — all over the city, uptown, downtown, on bridges, in bars.
+The French Connection was shot in New York — all over the place, uptown, downtown, on bridges, in bars.
 And much of it, on the fly and illegally.
+(There are, of course, famous scenes in Marseilles and Washington DC as well.)

 That was the least of the mayhem.
-The Mayor’s Office for Film, Theatre and Broadcasting, the permit office Hollywood must go through in order to film, was not quite the crack-down organization it is today.
 Friedkin and his producers filmed many scenes without the city’s permission at all, including much of the car chase, a staged traffic jam on the exit ramp of the Brooklyn Bridge, and an entire sequence on what is now the S-train between Grand Central and Times Square!